Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Convergence tests

 We simulate the gravothermal evolution of these halos using the same simulation particle mass in our fiducial high-resolution simulation; to test for convergence, we also simulate the same systems with $10$ and $100 \times$ smaller particle masses and larger particle counts.
 The results are shown in Figure~\ref{fig:conv}.
 From top to bottom rows, the evolution of the central density $\rho_c$ (i.e., the average density within the force softening length), $R_{\rm max}$, and $V_{\rm max}$, are shown for the three different resolutions.
-In all cases, we obtained reasonably converged results, with differences at the sub-$20\%$ level at most times for $\rho_c$, comparable to the size of statistical fluctuations given the particle count.
+In all cases, we obtained reasonably converged results, with differences at the sub $20\%$ level at most times for $\rho_c$, comparable to the size of statistical fluctuations given the particle count.
 Convergence is particularly good in terms of $V_{\rm max}$, with differences at the $\approx 1\%$ level among our convergence runs, and $R_{\rm max}$ is converged at the $\approx 10\%$ level.
+We have also checked that the convergence is as good as shown in Figure 15 for the central density evaluated within $2\ell$ and $3\ell$.